ebanx-integration/ebanx-zencart/README.md

 ```
 2. Visit your Zen Cart payment settings at **Modules > Payment**.
 3. If you wish to accept credit card payments from Brazil through EBANX, locate module **EBANX**and click "Install".
-4. Add the integration key you were given by the EBANX integration team.
+4. Click on "Edit".
+Add the integration key you were given by the EBANX integration team.
 You will need to use different keys in test and production modes.
 5. Change the other settings if needed.
+Click on "Update".
 6. If you wish to accept "Boleto Bancário" and "TEF" payment, select module **EBANX Checkout** .
 7. Click "Install".
-8. If needed, add the integration key you were given by the EBANX integration team.
+8. If needed, click on "Edit" and add the integration key you were given by the EBANX integration team.
 You will need to use different keys in test and production modes.
 9. Change the other settings if needed.
+Click on "Update".
 10. Go to the EBANX Merchant Area, then to **Integration > Merchant Options**.
   1. Change the _Status Change Notification URL_ to:
 ```